allenyin/reading_list/_posts/2016-01-26-BlackfinSpikeSorting.md

     r1 << = 1;
     r6 = r0 + r1;       // r6=[14 zeros][amp4A][amp2A][14 zeros][amp3A][amp1A]
 {% endhighlight %}

+In non-LMS versions of firmware, incrementing by `m3` moves address up by 16 32-bit words.
+In LMS-verions of firmware, incrementing by `m3` moves address up by 2 32-bit words.

 As mentioned in the [Blackfins-Intan post]({{ site:url }}/2015-12-25-Blackfin-Intan-SPORT), Blackfin works efficiently with two 16-bit samples at once, therefore the signal-chain operates twice before reaching the template matching step, once for each two samples acquired in a SPORT cycle.